 A strong Fulham side were beaten 2-0 by AFC Wimbledon in their first pre-season friendly at Kingsmeadow this afternoon.

-Brett Johnson (pictured above firing the Dons ahead) and Charles Ademendo scored second-half goals to give the League Two side an impressive win.
+Brett Johnson and Charles Ademendo scored second-half goals to give the League Two side an impressive win.
 Fulham spurned plenty of good opportunities, with Kerim Frei hitting a post and Marcello Trotta missing an open goal from the rebound.

 Reserve team boss Billy McKinlay said afterwards: